getsentry/sentry-java/docs/modules/android.rst

         }
     }

-This will then automatically generate appropriate ProGuard mapping files and upload them when you run ``gradlew assembleRelease``.
-The credentials for the upload step are loaded from the ``sentry.properties`` file in your project root.
+The plugin will then automatically generate appropriate ProGuard mapping files and upload them when you run ``gradle assembleRelease``.
+The credentials for the upload step are loaded from a ``sentry.properties`` file in your project root.
 At the very minimum you will need something like this in there::